 The whole world is looking at eSports right now.
 The market is obviously skyrocketing and everyone wants to jump on the bandwagon.
-In this post, we’ll go deeper in some fresh demographic trends associated with the eSports fan and their perception on paying for content.
+In this post, we’ll go deeper into some fresh demographic trends associated with the eSports fan and their perception of paying for content.

 In fact, according to the new Newzoo report, the global esports audience will climb to 385 million in 2017, consisting of 191 million eSports enthusiasts, or fanatics, and a further 194 million occasional viewers.

 What’s even more amazing is that the number of eSports enthusiasts is expected to grow by 50% by 2020, totaling a whopping 286 million.

 With FIFA and Overwatch the main drivers of the eSports phenomenon, the medium is growing in regions including Southeast Asia and Middle East and Africa, and as a result, it’s expected that global eSports awareness will reach 1.3 billion in 2017, up from 1.1 billion in 2016.

 What’s really interesting for the companies involved is that spectator gaming has a very desirable demographic.

 The Newzoo report shows that in terms of numbers, the overall eSports enthusiast demographic stands at 191 million, and occasional viewers make up a total of 194 million.